helm/helm-www/content/en/blog/helm-at-kubecon-eu-25.md

 LOCATION: Level 3 | ICC Capital Suite 17

 Are you passionate about Helm and looking for ways to contribute?
-Join Helm maintainers at this ContribFest to help shape the future of the project and its ecosystem!
+Join Helm maintainers at this ContribFest session to help shape the future of the project and its ecosystem!
 This session focuses on three exciting initiatives:
 * Exploring the Helm Ecosystem
 * Building a Triage Team, Diving into Helm 4